chromium/chromium/content/test/data/accessibility/readme.md

 ready and all `@WAIT-FOR:` strings have been found.
 Example: `@EXECUTE-AND-WAIT-FOR: foo()`

-#### -RUN-UNTIL-EVENT

-Indicates event recording should continue at least until a specific event has been received.
-This is a platform-dependent directive.

-You may need to write an event test that keeps dumping events until a specific event line.
-In this case, use `@WIN-RUN-UNTIL-EVENT` (or similar for other platforms) with a substring that should occur in the event log, e.g., `@WIN-RUN-UNTIL-EVENT:IA2_EVENT_TEXT_CARET_MOVED`.
-Note that `@*-RUN-UNTIL-EVENT` is only used in dump events tests, and not used in dump tree tests.

-If you add multiple `@*-RUN-UNTIL-EVENT` directives, the test will finish once any of them are satisfied.
-Note that any other events that come along with the last event will also be logged.

 #### @DEFAULT-ACTION-ON

 Invokes default action on an accessible object defined by the directive.